fverse/multer-cloud-storage/README.md

 ## Multer Cloud Storage

-Cloud Object Storages as the storage engine for [multer](https://github.com/expressjs/multer)
+This package extends [Multer](https://github.com/expressjs/multer), a Node.js middleware for handling multipart/form-data, to use various cloud storage solutions as custom storage engines.
 It currently supports IBM Cloud Object Storage (COS), with planned support for AWS S3, Azure Blob Storage, and more.

 ### Installation